 - 1/2 cup canola oil

 - 2 teaspoons baking powder

 - 1 tsp kosher salt

 - 1 cup powdered sugar

-- In a medium bowl, whisk together eggs, sugar, pumpkin, oil and apple cider for 1-2 minutes.
-Add in flour, baking powder, cinnamon, salt and baking soda.
+In a large bowl, whisk together eggs, sugar, pumpkin, oil and apple cider until combined very well.
+Add in flour, baking powder, baking soda, cinnamon and salt.
 Stir just until combined.
 It's okay if there are a few lumps.

-- Fill cupcake liners ¾ of the way full and bake for 15 minutes or until a toothpick comes out with a few moist crumbs attached to it when inserted into the muffins.
+Fill cupcake liners ¾ of the way full.
+Bake for 16-18 minutes or until a toothpick comes out with a few moist crumbs attached to it when inserted into the center of the muffins.
 Let cool completely and then drizzle with glaze.

-- Whisk powdered sugar and apple cider together until smooth.
+Whisk powdered sugar and apple cider together until smooth.
 If it's too thick, add more cider.
 Too thin, add more powdered sugar.